 UCF's Communication Disorders Clinic offers cutting-edge diagnostic and treatment services to people of all ages with communication and hearing challenges.

 We treat clients from across the human lifespan: From toddlers developing speech and language to adults who have lost speech or language due to disease or trauma.

-Communication Disorders Clinic is proud to have nationally and internationally recognized clinical educators who are committed to teaching and training the next generation of speech and language pathologists.
+The Communication Disorders Clinic is proud to have nationally and internationally recognized clinical educators who are committed to teaching and training the next generation of Speech-Language Pathologists.

 Learn about jobs in the profession in the The ASHA Leader: Where Do Audiologists and Speech-Language Pathologists Work?

 Gov. Rick Scott has appointed Debra Knox, clinical educator and coordinator of the Board of Clinical Educators for the Communication Disorders Clinic, as a member of the Florida Coordinating Council for the Deaf and Hard of Hearing.
 Knox will serve on the 17-member council for four years, contributing her expertise in cochlear implants, hearing aids, hearing disorders and language disorders to assist the nearly 3 million Floridians affected by hearing loss.